openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 ## Institution Manager

-The Institution Manager allows hosting of EQUELLA institutions.
+The Institution Manager allows hosting of openEquella institutions.
 Each institution can share the same database and parent filestore while being entirely independent of any other institution.
 Multiple databases can be installed so each institution can be associated with its own database.
 Institutions are created by cloning an existing server institution or importing an institution.
 Both processes create independent copies of the parent institution although initially the institutions may appear identical to the parent.
 Institutions can also be edited, exported, deleted or disabled.
-1. Open a browser and enter the EQUELLA address of the hosting server with ‘/institutions.do?method=admin’ appended to the URL. (e.g. ‘http://equella.myinstitution.edu/logon.do’ would become ‘http://equella.myinstitute.edu/institutions.do?method=admin’) to display the Server administration Authentication page.,
+1. Open a browser and enter the openEquella address of the hosting server with ‘/institutions.do?method=admin’ appended to the URL. (e.g. ‘http://equella.myinstitution.edu/logon.do’ would become ‘http://equella.myinstitute.edu/institutions.do?method=admin’) to display the Server administration Authentication page.,
-2. Enter the Password used by the EQUELLA server administrator.
+2. Enter the Password used by the openEquella server administrator.
 (This is set on the Server Settings page after installation) Then click Log In.
 The Institution Manager page displays.

 ## Settings
-The EQUELLA Settings page allows suitably privileged users to setup, configure and edit a number of EQUELLA administration functions that affect the way EQUELLA behaves.
+The openEquella Settings page allows suitably privileged users to setup, configure and edit a number of openEquella administration functions that affect the way openEquella behaves.
 It also has a link to the Administration console.
-1. Open a browser and enter your EQUELLA URL (e.g.‘http://equella.myequellainstitution.edu’).
+1. Open a browser and enter your openEquella URL (e.g.‘http://equella.myequellainstitution.edu’).
-2. Log in to EQUELLA as an administrator then select Settings from the navigation menu.
+2. Log in to openEquella as an administrator then select Settings from the navigation menu.
 The Setting page displays.
 3. Enter the start of a search term in the Enter text to filter table rows edit box to show only Settings categories that contain the entered search term in the title or description.

 (NOTE: This edit box only displays if there are 10 or more Settings categories displayed).